NannyML/nannyml/docs/tutorials/performance_estimation.rst

 Create and fit the estimator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the next step Confidence-based Performance Estimation (:class:`~nannyml.performance_estimation.confidence_based.cbpe.CBPE`) estimator is created using the previously extracted :class:`~nannyml.metadata.base.ModelMetadata`, a list of metrics and an optional
+In the next step the Confidence-based Performance Estimation (:class:`~nannyml.performance_estimation.confidence_based.cbpe.CBPE`) estimator is created using the previously extracted :class:`~nannyml.metadata.base.ModelMetadata`, a list of metrics and an optional